 A workforce diversity dashboard enables organizations to monitor their diversity and inclusion efforts, understand the success of their DEI strategy, and track campaign progress over time.
 It is a powerful tool for HR leaders to foster transparency and accountability to create an inclusive environment for their workforce.

-Designing an HR dashboard is more than just making everything look aesthetic.
+Designing dashboards is more than just making everything look aesthetic.
 It requires a deep understanding of your audience, business goals, and how you want to communicate your findings.
 To ensure that you create engaging data stories, here are five best practices that will help you design best-in-class dashboards:

 1. Identify your audience and define clear objectives